nathancarter/apisandbox/plan.md

-Extend each command UI with a "duplicate" button in the top right that duplicates the command, by calling `duplicateAction` and then repopulating the view DIV, much like the previous task.

 Extend the History class with these two members
  * `encode()` serializes the list of commands to a query string, without any environments or anything else (they would need to be recomputed)